kshitijl/wedding-website/index.md

 ## Color Palette

-If u wanna be _on-brand_ on brand.
+If you wanna be _on-brand_ on brand.

 ![](./image1.png)